 The application process is straightforward.
 Instead of applying online in advance, just visit one of their store locations in Ohio, Minnesota, Maryland and Colorado.

-If there’s no PCs for People store in your area, you can buy a laptop online and get free shipping.
+If there are no PCs for People stores in your area, you can buy a laptop online and get free shipping.
 Just remember to upload proof of eligibility with your order.

-Some people have laptops that they no longer need and give them away to anyone interested.
-A great laptop will go fast, so you’re going to want to act fast.
+Some people have laptops that they no longer need and give away to anyone interested.
+A great laptop will go fast, so you will want to act fast.
 In fact, there could be a good chance it’s already gone, so be prepared to keep your finger near the refresh button.

 If you’re a college student, keep an eye out for listings posted around your campus.